In this section:

 Some interviews will spawn other opportunities from other shows and producers!
 So always be mindful who could be listening and make sure your interview is on point and engaging.

+When you start to market your book, prepare eight talking points/questions that you and your publicist can use in pitching your interview to your Marketing Plan.
 Some radio shows and podcasts will ask for eight to ten questions/talking points upfront but if they don't then make sure you are comfortable and confident with your own material and you have experiences, theories, talking points to bring up during the interview.

 Try to shy away from talking about other books and products.
 These opportunities are about YOU being able to discuss your book to a platform of listeners that may buy your book, follow your work, visit your website and join your social media platforms.
 Make sure you FOCUS on your book.
 Some authors have had wonderful opportunities to discuss and promote their book but discussed other authors’ books instead!
 This didn't benefit them at all and the opportunity has passed.